Mohataseem89/github-my-stats/readme.md

 ##### Use the transparent theme

-We have included a `transparent` theme that has a transparent background.
+we have included a `transparent` theme that has a transparent background.
 This theme is optimized to look good on GitHub's dark and light default themes.
 You can enable this theme using the `&theme=transparent` parameter like so:

 ```md
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra&show_icons=true&theme=transparent)